-The RFBA will accept USB drives that conform to the USB specification and are formatted as FAT or FAT32 (NTFS is not supported).
+The RFBA will accept most USB drives that conform to the USB specification and are formatted as FAT or FAT32 (NTFS is not supported).
 The RFBA does not contain a full operating system such as Windows or Linux and thus does not contain USB drivers from every USB flash drive manufacturer.
-As such the RFBA will only work with devices manufactured that conform to the specifications set forth by the USB Flash Drive alliance.
+While attempts have been made to ensure compatibility with a large number of drives, there may be drives that simply will not work.